stereobooster/react-snap/Readme.md

 # react-snap [![npm](https://img.shields.io/npm/v/react-snap.svg)](https://www.npmjs.com/package/react-snap) ![npm](https://img.shields.io/npm/dt/react-snap.svg)

 Pre-renders web app into static HTML.
-Uses headless chrome to pre-render.
-Crawls all available links starting from the root.
+Uses headless chrome to crawl all available links starting from the root.
 Heavily inspired by [prep](https://github.com/graphcool/prep) and [react-snapshot](https://github.com/geelen/react-snapshot), but written from scratch.
 Uses best practices to get best loading performance.

 **Does not depend on React**.
 The name is inspired by `react-snapshot` and because the initial goal was to enable seamless integration with `create-react-app`.
 Actually, it works with any technology.
 Considering to change the name.